zveinn/timeseries/README.md

 A simple Go library for storing timeseries data on the filesystem.
 Data is CBOR encoded and organized by time into a directory structure like `year/month/day/hour.cbor`.
 Each hour file can hold multiple entries.

+## Disclaimer
+This is just a fun litle time series storage, not really meant for production use.

 ## Install

 ```